markgodiy/PUG/README.md

    - The function will display a list of only the currently running services, making it easy to see what's active.

-5. :information_source:Keep in mind that custom functions are only loaded in the current PowerShell session.
-Once you close the terminal, the function will be discarded.
-You'll need to reload it if you want to use it again.

 **Example 3: Saving and Running a Script**

 1. **Create a PowerShell Script**: